 A. The important thing to remember is that the values of the cards create the rows and columns.
 Lets say you have a property status with columns to do, doing and done.

-From v1.2.0 you can also add/rename/delete columns and rows by right-clicking on the column/row header.
+You can also add/rename/delete columns and rows by right-clicking on the column/row header.

 Q. How do I hide a column (or row) in the ‘Cards’ pane?

 A. Right-click on the column and select Hide this column.
 To display it again click any column header and select Show all columns.

 Q. How do I make a column (or row) in the ‘Cards’ pane visible when it has no cards in it?